grpc/proposal/A110-child-channel-plugins.md

 channels for both A and B. Second, it is hard for the application that registers the global `StatsPlugin` to know what target URIs will be used for internal child channels.

+## Non-Goals and Future Work

+### Differentiating Configuration Per Child Channel

+This proposal mandates that the child channel options provided by a parent are uniform across all its child channels.
+We considered allowing different configurations for different child channels (e.g., based on the purpose of the channel like xDS vs RLS).
+However, this would require a mechanism to categorize or identify the purpose of each child channel, which adds significant complexity.
+Since no strong need for this was identified during initial discussions, it is left for future work if and when it becomes necessary.